-Oklahoma law does not require parents to use certified teachers or state-approved curricula.
-Parents are not required to initiate contact with, register with, or seek approval from, state or local officials and are not required to test their students or permit public school officials to visit or inspect their homes.
+Notification Required When Homeschool Established? – Homeschools are not regulated and Oklahoma law does not require parents to register with or seek approval from state or local officials, conduct state testing with their students, or permit public school officials to visit or inspect homes.

 Oklahoma Homeschool State Laws Links:

 NOTE: HomeSchoolFacts intends the above information to be used for research purposes only.
 None of this information is intended as legal advice by HomeSchoolFacts.